 My husband is a perfect helper in a kitchen.
 We love to cook together.
 I believe this is because of how I organize my kitchen.
 But this is not the case in every family.
 This is why I thought I will write the post with tips on how to organize your kitchen.

 At the end of a long day, the lady is preparing dinner in a hurry.
 Meanwhile, the man of her life is deep diving on his telephone or computer.
 Familiar?
 This is how millions of couples are losing a chance to spend at least half an hour together.
 Why not make it together?
 Why not use this time to cook together and talk about all the crazy things that happened during the day?
 In reality, very often men do not want to know what is happening in our kitchen, they cannot find anything and feel like aliens there.
-This is why they do not even want to give it a try.
+This is why they don’t even want to give it a try.